JohnKurlak/algorithmic-problem-solving/Chapter1/README.md

 ...and so on.

-If you still don't understand what the question is asking, ask your interviewer to clarify.
+If you still don't understand what a question is asking after hearing it, ask your interviewer to clarify.

 Once you know what the problem is asking, you will be better prepared to analyze the other components of the problem.

 ### Understanding the terminology

 Now that you know what your goal is, it's time to break the problem down into its individual parts.
-To do that, you must understand the terminology used in interview problems.
+To do that, you must first understand the terminology used in interview problems.

+Many interview problems use specific terminology for:

+* Variables and their ranges
+* Run-time and space complexities